 If you look at Aerith's profile in FF7 website you will see that her blood-type is O. People from this blood group are known as "universal donors", meaning that they can donate blood to people from any blood group.
-It fits as a fiddle with Aerith always giving the best of herself for the good of the planet, specially with her death.
+It fits perfectly with Aerith always giving the best of herself for the good of the planet, especially with her death.

 Cloud's blood-type is AB, making him a universal recipient.
 Many Japanese believe blood-type to be an indicator of personality.
 The table here describes the negative traits of Cloud's blood-type as Critical, indecisive, forgetful, irresponsible, "split personality".
 The other characters all have blood-type A, B, O, or "Unknown".